George II, Duke of Württemberg-Montbéliard

-Duke George II of Württemberg-Montbéliard (5 October 1626 in Montbéliard – 1 June 1699 in Montbéliard) was Duke of Württemberg-Montbéliard from 1662 until his death.
+Duke George II of Württemberg-Montbéliard (5 October 1626 – 1 June 1699) was Duke of Württemberg-Montbéliard from 1662 until his death.

-Life
+Early life

-George II was a son of the Duke Louis Frederick of Württemberg-Montbéliard (1586-1631) from his second marriage to Anna Eleanor (1602-1685), daughter of Count John Casimir of Nassau Gleiberg (1577-1602).
+George II was a son of the Duke Louis Frederick of Württemberg-Montbéliard (1586–1631) from his second marriage to Anna Eleanor (1602–1685), daughter of Count John Casimir of Nassau-Gleiberg (1577–1602).
 He succeeded his older brother Leopold Frederick as Duke of Württemberg-Montbéliard in 1662.

+Career

 Montbéliard was occupied in 1676 by French troops.
 King Louis XIV was trying to conquer all Württemberg possessions on the left bank of the Rhine.
-George fled the courty.
+George fled the county.
 In 1684, he was given an opportunity to return, under the condition that he recognized the King of France as his liege lord.
 He refused, and Württemberg-Montbéliard was administered by his cousin Frederick Charles, Duke of Württemberg-Winnental until 1698.

 After Frederick Charles died in 1698, George II returned to Montbéliard, where he died a year later.

-Marriage and issue
+Personal life

-George married on 9 March 1648 in Montbeliard with Anne de Coligny (1624-1680), daughter of Gaspard III de Coligny.
-With her he had the following children:
+On 9 March 1648 in Montbéliard, George was married to Anne de Coligny (1624–1680), daughter of Gaspard III de Coligny, Duc de Châtillon.
+Together, they were the parents of the following children: